MykolaPinchuk/xgb_fe_codex/plan.md

 3. Implement Tier 3 (k=3 and k=4 variants) → tests, then full runs.
 4. Implement Tier 4 (k=5 and k=6 variants) → tests, then full runs.
 5. Add a simple summary script to aggregate `metrics_*.json` and print a comparison table (ATTR vs FE-Oracle by subtier).
-6. **Meta-Iteration 2 kickoff:** upgrade the attribute generator (correlated blocks, mixed scales) before rerunning Tier 2–4.
+6. **Post-upgrade sweep:** rerun Tier 0–4 with the correlated/mixed-scale attribute generator before capturing any summary metrics.
 See `docs/hand_off_notes.md` for context and open questions.

 ## 11) Notes & small gotchas